versioned/versioned-api/README.md

 ## TODO

+* const assert = require('../client') HTTP client in api tests that logs requests in httpie syntax Also a label for each API call?
+  It should also handle assertions and log last request on failure

 * Add options.user so that created_by gets set

 * password feature - password not saved, password_hash api_writable/api_readable false